 No matter how great your book is, you know that it is a good fit for some audiences, but even you, as the author, realize that isn't right for everyone.
-Don't waste your time on low yield marketing by posting to social media audiences that probably are not interested in your topic.
-Find groups and websites that are interested in your topic.
+Don't waste your time on low yield marketing by posting to social media audiences that are probably not interested in your topic.
+Find groups and websites with established interested in the topic that you have written about.
 And take the time to compose posts, articles or short videos that are consistent with your target audience's interests and style.

 2. Use social media effectively.